 Campers will have the opportunity to progress through four levels of sailing expectations.
 They will learn sailing terminology, rigging and de-rigging a variety of boats, knot tying and line handling, stopping and starting a boat, leaving and returning to the beach or dock, tacking and jibing, capsize and overboard recovery.
-They will take a short "day trip" at the conclusion of each week.
+They will take a short field trip at the conclusion of each week.

 Small boat sailing is often called "wet sailing" as participants in small dinghies are often at the mercy of the wind shifts and gusts as they learn to propel the boat at the maximum speed.
 As such they should always be prepared with proper clothing, personal safety equipment to get wet.
 Campers frequently beg instructors to allow them to capsize their boats as an act of "fun."
 Our beginning sailors will continue to use the universal training boat, the International Opti.

 With the introduction of new sailboats this year larger campers and intermediate level sailors will find their success rate improve with bigger boats designed for easier rigging and sailing.

 Who should attend this camp?Anyone between the age 8 of 15.
 If you have a camper younger than eight, consider enrolling them in our Pollywog Camp or contact us at firstname.lastname@example.org or 515-599-SAIL (7245).
 Shellbacks (Pollywog graduates) are welcome.